 - Independent Study

-Students will study on the Lincoln College Campus for the full duration of the course.
+Students will complete face-to-face study on the Lincoln College Campus for the full duration of the course.
 Full-time, three years.

 Whilst the sessions delivered at College will typically fall between Monday and Friday from 9am – 5pm, it is expected that students will complete online study, in addition to the independent study, outside of these times.